 Show grace in your actions and attitude towards them.
 Carve out time and truly listen to them.
 And ask them if they'd like to hear your advice or opinion.

-No one wants to spend time with people who are consistently judging and criticising, let alone listen to what they have to say.
+No one wants to spend time with people who are consistently judging and criticizing, let alone listen to what they have to say.
 Yes, they do need guidance, but they also need your unconditional love and support.
-Keeping stressing their positives and watch your relationship grow.
+Keep stressing their positives and watch your relationship grow.

 4 - USING THREATS TO CONTROL THEIR BEHAVIOUR

 We've often used threats here and there since our teens were children.
-"Finish your homework, if not, you're not watching tv, "clean your room, if not, you're not going out of the house", and "you're not leaving this table until you eat all your vegetables".
+"Finish your homework, if not, you're not watching TV, "Clean your room, if not, you're not going out of the house", and "You're not leaving this table until you eat all your vegetables".
 These are all some of the threats we say to our children.
-And if you notice, it's all to control some sort of issue with their behaviour that is not to our liking, and we don't see a way out other than to threaten them.
+And if you notice, it's all to control some sort of issue with their behavior that is not to our liking, and we don't see a way out other than to threaten them.

-You might not have meant it when you threatened to throw your teenage son out of the house as soon as he reached 18 because of the bad behaviour he was demonstrating.
+You might not have meant it when you threatened to throw your teenage son out of the house as soon as he reached 18 because of the bad behavior he was demonstrating.
 It may have simply been something you said out of anger.
-However, your teen will remember it and will have the capacity to change his behaviour towards you.
+However, your teen will remember it and will have the capacity to change his behavior towards you.

 5 - REJECTION FILLED WORDS